- STANFORD EMERGENCY MANUAL POCKET VERSION - 28 Sep 2023

-SUCCESSFUL TEN-HOUR OUTPATIENT PEDIATRIC GENERAL ANESTHETICS FOR EAR COMBINED ATRESIA-MICROTIA RECONSTRUCTION
+SUCCESSFUL EIGHT-HOUR OUTPATIENT PEDIATRIC GENERAL ANESTHETICS FOR EAR COMBINED ATRESIA-MICROTIA RECONSTRUCTION

 Richard J. Novak, M.D.

-Adjunct Clinical Associate Professor of Anesthesia, Stanford University School of Medicine
+Adjunct Clinical Professor of Anesthesia, Stanford University School of Medicine

 Joseph Roberson, M.D.